tyler-sanzo/PyBer_Analysis/README.md

 Below are 3 recommendations to increase revenue based on disparities gathered from the analysis of each city type.

--Although it can be difficult to market ridesharing in a rural area due to lower population density, the average fare per driver can be used as a metric to increase the total number of drivers.
+- Although it can be difficult to market ridesharing in a rural area due to lower population density, the average fare per driver can be used as a metric to increase the total number of drivers.
 It is very likely that, due to this driver shortage, riders have had to wait for extended periods of time before receiving a ride leading them to finding a different option the next time they needed a ride somewhere.

--
+- Urban city types, the only segment with a surplus of drivers, would benefit from increased marketing to consumers looking for ridesharing services.

+- Incentives could be given to Urban drivers looking for work to drive out to Rural markets in close proximity to spread out the driver density